SunoApi/SunoApi/README.md

 ### Introduction

-- This is an unofficial Suno API client based on Python and Streamlit currently supports functions such as generating music and obtaining music information.
+- This is an unofficial SunoAPI client based on Python and Streamlit currently supports functions such as generating music and obtaining music information.
 It comes with built-in maintenance and activation functions for tokens, so there is no need to worry about token expiration.
 You can set up multiple account information to be saved for use.

 - GitHub sometimes cannot be accessed.
 If it cannot be accessed, please move to Gitee address: https://gitee.com/SunoApi/SunoApi